Data Storage

 npm run backend

-The backend API will be available on http://localhost:3030 (opens new window).
-From a Marcelle application, interacting with this backend can be done through data stores, by instanciating them with the server URL as location
+The backend API will be available on http://localhost:3030open in new window.
+From a Marcelle application, interacting with this backend can be done through data stores, by instanciating them with the server URL as location parameter:

 const store = dataStore('http://localhost:3030');